esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 ### Step 4:

-Restart your d`docker-compose` ensemble and wait a little while for all to start.
+Restart your `docker-compose` ensemble and wait a little while for all to start.
 Newer versions of Minio may take up to 4 minutes to connect if you are using it as an AWS S3 Gateway.

 ```Shell
 docker-compose up -d